99ltaylor/99ltaylor/README.md

 ### 🎨 &nbsp; Policy design, strategy & influence

-As a Civil Servant, I developed my understanding of strategy and operations in big organisations and historic institutions.
+As a Civil Servant, I developed an understanding of strategy and operations in big organisations and historic institutions.
 I used my design and teaching skills to support and upskill the team.

 | Title    | Description |
 | -------- | --------|